 The Thomas Cole National Historic Site is the former home of Hudson River School of Art founder, Thomas Cole.
-Located in the village of Catskill, the house, called Cedar Grove, and Cole's studio are open for tours, events and workshops throughout the year.
+Located in the village of Catskill, the house, called Cedar Grove, and Cole's studio are open for tours, events, and workshops throughout the year.

 Hudson River School painters captivated the world in the early-to-mid-1800s with their fierce desire to preserve America's wild places and raise awareness through art of the fragile balance between nature and civilization.
-Cole is known as the farther of America's first distinctive artistic style.
+Cole is known as the father of America's first distinctive artistic style.
 Take a guided, 50-minute tour of Cole's house, studio, and grounds, and enjoy special exhibitions of Hudson River School paintings.
-Watch a short film about Thomas Cole's life, and the influence his and other Hudson River School painters had on conservation and the Catskills in the Visitors Center.
+Watch a short film about Thomas Cole's life, and the influence that he and other Hudson River School painters had on conservation and the Catskills in the Visitors Center.

-The Hudson River Art Trail includes over 20 sites in New York, New Hampshire, Massachusetts and Wyoming, showcasing the vistas captured by Hudson River School of Art painters.
+The Hudson River Art Trail includes over 20 sites in New York, New Hampshire, Massachusetts, and Wyoming, showcasing the vistas captured by Hudson River School of Art painters.